spieglt/nestur/README.md

     - Windows: `SDL2.dll` is already in the repo so you don't have to do anything.
     - macOS: Install [Homebrew](https://brew.sh/) and run `brew install sdl2`
     - Linux: `sudo apt-get install libsdl2-dev` (or whatever your package manager is)
-3. `cd nestur/ && cargo build --release`
+3. `cd nestur/ && cargo build --release` (be sure to build/run with the release flag or it will run very slowly)
 4. The `nestur` executable or `nestur.exe` will be in `nestur/target/release`.
 5. Run with `$ ./nestur path/to/rom_filename.nes` or `> nestur.exe path\to\rom_filename.nes`.
 6. If the game uses battery-backed RAM (if it can save data when turned off), a save file like `rom_filename.sav` will be created in the same folder as the ROM when the program is exited.
 When Nestur is run again, it will look for a file matching the ROM name, with a `.sav` extension instead of `.nes`.